Drew-Killeen/Dewey-Hafta-Academy/README.md

 19. Make grade.php prettier and more useful
 20. Give option to reset password if forgotten
 21. Allow a user to request their privileges to be changed
+22. Make the sass switch an on/off button

 Completed
 ----